What is a joint venture (JV)?

 Top tips for joint venture partnerships

-Make sure you pick the right partner, don't rush into it and build up your relationship.
+Make sure you pick the right partner and build up your relationship.
 It may be you enter into a joint venture partnership with a friend, family member, via an extended network or a property partner such as JaeVee, and make sure all worst case scenarios are discussed.

 Decide on what structure you would like your joint venture partnership, and clearly set out both of your roles at the beginning of your partnership.